 Warm welcome!
 I'm an Ancestral Lineage Healing practitioner and a tender of the earth, the ancestors, and the thresholds of life, death, and grief.
 I have a background in anthropology, yoga, birthkeeping, herbalism, gardening, and permaculture.

 I was first introduced to ancestral healing at a workshop in 2016, and deepened into the work in 2021 after my mom and aunt died on the same day.
-I've unearthed profound comfort, connection, and support for grief and loss with the ancestors and with the natural world.
-I deeply appreciate that this work has a focus on cultural repair and dismantling systems of oppression, and I strive to incorporate those themes into sessions.

-In addition to ancestral healing work, I facilitate women's circles, including a grief circle for mothers who have lost their mothers, and I'm a volunteer with the Center for Conscious Living and Dying.
+In addition to ancestral healing work, I facilitate women's circles, including a grief circle for mothers who have lost their mothers, and I'm a volunteer grief tender with the Center for Conscious Living and Dying.

-I'm a descendant of Ashkenazi Jewish and Western European people, including Scottish, English, Spanish, and German.
-I live in Asheville, North Carolina, on the ancestral lands of the Tsalagi (Cherokee) with my partner, daughter, and elder dog.
-I love to connect with my ancestors through song, dance, gardening, and time in nature.
+I live in Asheville, North Carolina, on the ancestral lands of the ᏣᎳᎩ Tsalagi (Cherokee) with my partner, daughter, and many other than human kin.
+I love to connect with my ancestors through song, dance, gardening, and time in nature by the waters and on the mountains.

 Trainings and Credentials